Skip to main content

 3.3 Consultation

-Applications are consulted upon for 7 days (excluding public holidays), starting with the day on which a valid application was made to the Council.
+Applications are consulted upon for 14 days (excluding public holidays), starting the day after a valid application is made to the Council.

 The Council will publish details of the application on its website at www.waverley.gov.uk/pavementlicence